nileshr/nileshr/README.md

 ### Hi there 👋

+I'm a Software Engineering Team Lead based in Chennai 🌊 with around 6 years of experience in the software industry.
+My focus area has mostly been front-end development with React, but I've also worked in Angular, vanilla JS and back-end development with NodeJS and Golang.

 <!--
 **nileshr/nileshr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.